Ethan Pocic

-Ethan Pocic (/ˈpoʊzɪk/ POH-zik) (born August 5, 1995) is an American professional football center for the Cleveland Browns of the National Football League (NFL).
+Ethan Pocic (/ˈpoʊsɪk/ POH-sik; born August 5, 1995) is an American professional football center for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the LSU Tigers.
 Pocic has also played the guard position.
 He was selected by the Seattle Seahawks in the second round of the 2017 NFL draft.

-He was a second-team All-Southeastern Conference selection by SEC coaches as a junior in 2015.
+Pocic was a second-team All-Southeastern Conference selection by SEC coaches as a junior in 2015.
 As a senior in 2016, Pocic was a finalist for the Rimington Trophy.
 That year, he was a first-team All-SEC selection by the Associated Press.